 Firstly, they collated measurements from Europe, Japan, and the USA.
-Then, they systematically analysed the data and were surprised on two accounts.
-“The first surprise was that the grid showed particularly strong fluctuations every 15 minutes,” says Dirk Witthaut from Juelich’s Institute of Energy and Climate Research und the Institute for Theoretical Physics of the University of Cologne.
+Then, they systematically analyzed the data and were surprised on two accounts.
+“The first surprise was that the grid showed particularly strong fluctuations every 15 minutes,” says Dirk Witthaut from Juelich’s Institute of Energy and Climate Research and the Institute for Theoretical Physics of the University of Cologne.
 “This is the exact time frame during which generators on the European electricity market agree on a new distribution for the electricity generated – this alters how much electricity is fed into the grid, and where.
-In Europe at least, power trading therefore plays a key role in balancing grid frequency fluctuations.”
+In Europe at least, power trading, therefore, plays a key role in balancing grid frequency fluctuations.”

 The second surprise was that statistical grid fluctuations around the nominal value of 50 hertz do not follow the expected Gaussian distribution, which is a symmetrical distribution around an expected value.
 Instead, more extreme fluctuations are probable.
 Using mathematical models, the scientists calculated the expected fluctuations depending on the grid size and estimated the degree to which the fluctuations depended on renewables.

 A comparison of the investigated regions showed that a large proportion of renewables did indeed lead to greater grid fluctuations.
 “For example, the share of wind and solar generation in the United Kingdom is much higher than in the USA, leading to greater fluctuations in grid frequency,” explains Dirk Witthaut.
 For an increased share of renewables, the scientists, therefore, recommend increased investment in an intelligent adjustment of generator and consumer according to the grid frequency – known as primary control and demand control.